VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Miner text in progress bars more adaptive to small screens (iPhone 5)
 - Add: Adscend redemption says point name rather than just 'points'
 - Add: Shortcode to the vy256 miner of `effort=10` which makes the effort move more slowly like an XP bar.
 - Add: Pico only server.
+Set shortcode `pico=TRUE`

 = 2.3.9 =